 Vial of Animated Blood gives passive Mastery, so it reduces overall damage, with a Strength on-use effect to boost your Shield of the Righteous quite a bit.
 The amount of Strength decreases over 18 seconds, so when used correctly, it can be fairly good for burst survivability or damage.

 Mchimba's Ritual Bandages provides passive Strength with a rather weak on-use effect to shield you.
 This is, however, the only use trinket available for on-demand absorb, which can make it very strong against encounters with big burst abilities but it performs poorly against sustained damage.

-Lingering Sporepods provides passive Strength, as well as a fairly decent ammounts of healing in Mythic+.
+Lingering Sporepods provides passive Strength, as well as a fairly decent amounts of healing in Mythic+.
 Its impact is very weak, and it barely deals any damage at all.
-Can be a decent option if you aquire one of max item level.
+Can be a decent option if you acquire one of max item level.